ezEngine/docs-src/pages/docs/gameplay/projectile-component.md

 * `MaxLifetime`: If the projectile lives longer than this, it will destroy itself.

 * `SpawnPrefabOnStatic`: If enabled, the `OnDeathPrefab` will be spawned when the projectile lost so much speed that it is nearly static (not moving anymore).
-Only useful in combination with the *bounce* behavior.
+See also `StaticVelocityRatio` to control the threshold value below which the projectile is considered nearly static.
+Only useful in combination with the *bounce* behavior

 * `OnDeathPrefab`: If the projectile destroys itself because it didn't hit anything before `MaxLifetime` ended or it slowed to a halt and `SpawnPrefabOnStatic` is enabled, it will spawn this prefab.
 Can be used to let rockets 'explode' after a while.

 * `CollisionLayer`: The physics [collision layer](../physics/jolt/collision-shapes/jolt-collision-layers.md) to use for raycasting whether the projectile hit something.

+* `Radius`: Specifies the size of the projectile, which is used for collision detection.
+Can be zero.

+* `StaticVelocityRatio`: If the projectile speed becomes lower than `StaticVelocityRatio * Speed`, the simulation of the projectile is stopped and the projectile is considered nearly static.
+Only useful in combination with the *bounce* behavior.

+* `BounceOrientation`: How the projectile changes its orientation after it hits a surface with a *reflect* or *bounce* reaction. `Reflection` means the projectile is oriented along the new flying direction after the hit. `Spinning` means the projectile is rotated by an angle whose value depends on the projectile's speed before and after the hit.
+Higher speeds lead to larger rotations.
+The rotation scaling and direction can be controlled by `InertiaRatio` in the `Interactions` settings.

 * `ShapeTypesToHit`: Specifies what types of physics geometry to hit, at all.